vikingnope/code-sprint/browser-extension/README.md

    - Go to `chrome://settings/content/notifications`
    - Look for "localhost:5173" or your site in the blocked list
    - If found, click the trash icon to remove it
-   - Try the "Send Sample Alert" button again
+   - Try the "Simulate New Transaction" button again

 3. **Manual Permission Check**
    - Right-click the extension icon → "Manage extensions"